brodsa/mgv-vorau/README.md

 ### Wireframes
-The wireframes were created using the program balsamiq.
+The wireframes were created using the program Balsamiq.
 Two versions of the webpage were considered: mobile (left) and notebook (right).

 - Homepage
 ![Wireframe of the homepage](./assets/documentation/wireframe/HOME.png)